 Ravada has been successfully tested only on Ubuntu 16.10 and 17.04.
+If you want it to run on Ubuntu 17.10 try the beta package.
 It should also work in recent RedHat based systems.
 Follow this guide if you prefer Debian Jessie.

 It depends on the number and type of virtual machines.
 For common scenarios are server memory, storage and network bandwidth the most critical requirements.

 RAM is the main issue.
 Multiply the number of concurrent workstations by the amount of memory each one requires and that is the total RAM the server must have.

 The faster the disks, the better.
 Ravada uses incremental files for the disks images, so clones won’t require many space.

 We provide deb Ubuntu packages.
 Download it from the UPC ETSETB repository.
 We fixed some issues from the last release, we advice you install release 0.2.11-rc1.